Skip to navigation Skip to content

 The customer has continuing qualification for MOB and the payment is portable for a temporary absence.

-Note: if the customer's qualification is for less than the maximum portability period (for example, their portability for their JSP is limited to 2 weeks then MOB is restricted to that period of time), MOB must be manually suspended from the correct date - refer the case to the Helpdesk via the Level 2 Policy Helpdesk webform.
+Note: if the customer's qualification is for less than the maximum portability period, for example, their portability for their JSP is 2 weeks, then MOB is restricted to that period of time and must be manually suspended from the correct date.
+Refer the case to the Helpdesk via the Level 2 Policy Helpdesk webform.

 • Advise the customer of the decision

-• Record the details of the decision on a DOC
+• Record the details of the decision in a DOC.
+Make sure the title of the DOC is MOB Discussion

 • Refer the customer to the Services Australia website for the international phone numbers for CIS